ghik/opinionated-scala/Classes-and-objects.md

 Access modifiers (`private`, `protected` etc) will be described in detail later in this section.

-You can easily turn primary constructor parameters to also be members of your class by adding the `val` keyword:
+You can easily turn primary constructor parameters to also be members of your class by adding the `val` or `var` keyword:

 ```scala
 class MyClass(val myName: String)